-HomeFront Celebrates 25 Years
+HomeFront Celebrates Over 25 Years of Service

 Connie Mercer and volunteers organize around her kitchen table to deliver food to homeless families in Route 1 motels.